iOS Hardening Configuration Guide for iPod Touch, iPhone and iPad devices running iOS 9.3 or higher

 New management and supervisory controls have been made available to iOS enterprise fleet administrators.
 Refer to Recommended Device Profile Settings for our updated advice.

-Improved VPN guidance
+Improved VPN functionality

 Advice has been updated throughout the guide based upon the experiences of Australian Government agencies and from industry.
 If you have feedback, please contact ASD.